mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

   .. py:data:: jobparams_naked_end

-     Whether mass collectors and manipulators, such as :py:class:`~lada.jobfolder.manipulator.JobParams` should return an object
+     Whether mass collectors and manipulators, such as :py:class:`~pylada.jobfolder.manipulator.JobParams` should return an object
      as is, rather than a
-     :py:class:`~lada.jobfolder.forwarding_dict.ForwardingDict`, when it is the
+     :py:class:`~pylada.jobfolder.forwarding_dict.ForwardingDict`, when it is the
      only item left.
 Practical when checking results in ipython, not so much when writing scripts.

   .. py:data:: jobparams_only_existing

      Whether, when setting parameters with
-     :py:class:`~lada.jobfolder.manipulator.JobParams`, new attributes should
+     :py:class:`~pylada.jobfolder.manipulator.JobParams`, new attributes should
-     be created for those items which do not possess that attribute, or whether :py:class:`~lada.jobfolder.manipulator.JobParams` should content itself
+     be created for those items which do not possess that attribute, or whether :py:class:`~pylada.jobfolder.manipulator.JobParams` should content itself
      with only modifying pre-existing attributes.
 Beware if set to True.

   .. py:data:: unix_re

-      Whether mass collectors and manipulators, such as :py:class:`~lada.jobfolder.manipulator.JobParams`, accept regex as
+      Whether mass collectors and manipulators, such as :py:class:`~pylada.jobfolder.manipulator.JobParams`, accept regex as
       indices, or whether to use bash-like substitutions.
 The former is more powerfull, and the latter much simpler.